Seefaaa/firefox/README.md

 # Firefox Proton Square

-Disclaimer: Tested for Stable and Beta channels (Firefox 91+) on Linux
+*Recreates the feel of Quantum with its squared tabs and menus.
+No rounded corners to be seen.*

 ![Sample Screenshot of Theme](https://raw.githubusercontent.com/leadweedy/Firefox-Proton-Square/main/images/ff_protonbutquantum.png "Sample Screenshot")
+*Disclaimer: Tested for Stable and Beta channels (Firefox 91+) on Linux*

   If you are like me and hate rounded tabs, this is for you.

-  Overall I understand why Mozilla went the direction they did with [Proton](https://wiki.mozilla.org/Firefox/Proton) to "modernize" the UI, but not to say that I have to like it.

   These tweaks attempt to recreate the feel of Quantum with its squared tabs and menus, but in the Proton UI.
 As of FF91, the about:config option to disable proton ("browser.proton.enabled = false") has been deprecated, leaving CSS as the main way to revert the UI.